simatic-ax/template-library/README.md

   - How to install the library
   - How to use the library
 - [ ] Library has been reviewed
-  - Create an MergeRequest for your Main-branch and add community-admins as reviewer
+  - Create an Pull-Request for your Main-branch and add community-admins as reviewer

 ### Release of the library